 Friction is the force produced between two surfaces when they are rubbing or sliding against each other.

 The force of friction always works in the opposite direction to the movement.

-The two surfaces should stick to each other a little for friction to occur.
+So, friction occurs when two surfaces stick to each other a little.

 Friction always slows a moving object down, because it tries to stop the surfaces from sliding over one another.

 Where do you think, you can walk easily?
 On a rough surface or a smooth surface?

 If you are unsure about your answer, let’s ask the question in a different way.

 Where do you think you can walk easily?
 On the road or on ice?